akash130594/gatsby-cms/README.md

 - Provide your cloudinary api key and cloud name provided after creating account in cloudinary `https://cloudinary.com/`
 - Congrats!!
 You have enabled cloudinary on your netlify cms.
 Visit cms backend and then login for first and last time to start uploadig files in cloudinary.

+For more details see the [Netlify CMS Docs](https://www.netlifycms.org/docs/uploadcare/)

 ## Uploadcare setup